ASAKASA

 Raised in Canada.
 Background spans defence, intelligence, and humanitarian operations across multiple regions, with subsequent work founding and running ventures in the United Kingdom, transition into quantitative systems work, and UK commercial law training.
 Now based in Bucharest.
 Fellow of the Royal Society of Arts and the Royal Asiatic Society.

-Designs and builds the lab's market-intelligence and execution-research software with frontier agentic coding models.
-The lab's engines — Raven, Translight, the Decentralized Exchange AMM, and Yutani — are governed by the lab's standing doctrine: evidence before action, regime before signal, costs before P&L, pre-registration before backtest, and restraint as output.
+Designs and builds the lab's market-intelligence and execution-research software end to end.
+The lab's engines — Raven, Bastion, Industries, Translight, the Decentralized Exchange AMM, and Yutani — answer to one standing doctrine: evidence before action, regime before signal, costs before P&L, pre-registration before backtest, and restraint as output.

 The operating posture comes from prior work more than from the credentials.
 Defence and intelligence experience disciplines the lab's source taxonomy: Tier-A primary versus mainstream versus single-account; corroboration before action; the difference between a signal and an artifact.
 Operational experience under real consequence disciplines the risk posture: costs are first-class, the wrong action is worse than no action, and a quiet system is doing its job.